 The term philanthropy is derived from the Greek word "philanthropia" meaning love of humanity or love of man.
 One formal definition of philanthropy is the effort to promote the well being of mankind.
 Philanthropy among individuals has primarily taken the form of charitable donations, social service networks, or associations.
-Philanthropy among African American women can be defined as a network of social services and associations to promote the well being of African Americans.
+Philanthropy among African American women can be defined as a network of social services and associations to promote the well being of African Americans and civil society.

 Unlike mainstream philanthropy in the United States, which was based on the Elizabethan Poor Laws and the Statute of Charitable Uses, formal African American philanthropy originated in African American churches.
 These Baptist churches were formed as early as 1758 and existed only for a few decades.
 In 1831, laws were passed in the south forbidding African American Christians from worshiping unless white people were present; this was due to an increase in slavery and fear of revolt.
 As a result many communities conducted activities in secrecy.
 Women had an important role in the early African American churches; they were permitted to be deaconesses, members of separate women's committees, and delegates to meetings.

 The female-based church groups served as a resource for the socioeconomic survival of the race and helped promote social change (Hine, 1997).
 The groups spoke out against slavery, lynching, and other social injustices and called for voting rights for African Americans.
 After the end of slavery, many of these groups evolved into nationally known organizations.
 Today, these organizations continue to promote the well being African Americans and all citizens through social service programs.

 Ties to the Philanthropic Sector